RedisBloom/RedisBloom/docs/commands/cf.insert.md

 Either

 - @array-reply of @integer-reply - where "1" means that the item has been successfully added to the filter, and "-1" means that the item was not added because the filter is full.
-- @error-reply on error (invalid arguments, wrong key type, etc.) and also when `NOCREATE` is specified and `key` does not exist.
+- @error-reply on error (invalid arguments, wrong key type, and so on) and also when `NOCREATE` is specified and `key` does not exist.

 ## Examples